-Normally a fire management plan will only apply to the subject reserve.
-However in order to provide logical management and increased protection to adjacent assets, residential areas have been included within proposed APZs.
+Normally, a fire management plan will only apply to the subject Reserve.
+However, land owned by adjacent residents has been included within prescribed fire management zones in order to provide logical management and increased protection to assets.

 4.2 Management Responsibilities